tux-00/network_miner/README.md

 Check [bower.io](http://bower.io/) website for more informations about Bower.

 # How to use
-* EDP/CDP need to be enabled on your SNMP devices.
+* LLDP, EDP or CDP need to be enabled on your SNMP devices.
 * Edit [data_mining.php](data_mining.php) and set an hostname (or ip address) and the dig level at this line:  `recursive_search('eswctb08ma', 9);`
 * Run index.php on your web browser.